katydecorah/katydecorah.github.io/code/_posts/2014-01-26-mapbox-for-jekyll-posts.md

 ## Geocoding

-It wasn't until after I finished all of this, that I found the [Initially Position Map with Geocode](https://www.mapbox.com/mapbox.js/example/v1.0.0/map-center-geocoding/) example.
+It wasn't until after I finished all this, that I found the [Initially Position Map with Geocode](https://www.mapbox.com/mapbox.js/example/v1.0.0/map-center-geocoding/) example.
 I had assumed that I would need to collect the coordinates for the locations, instead of using a string.
 I studied the example and [played around with it](http://codepen.io/katydecorah/pen/0cdd2d7e848c2511e6263ec68bd3f68b) for a while.
 I was able to set the bounds of a map based on an array, but I just didn't have the time to figure out adding map markers.
 I will have to return to this later, because string locations are much easier to work with when creating posts on the fly.
 Plus, it would give me the opportunity to roll Mapbox into my past posts.

 ## Conclusions

 I realize this might not be a typical use case for Mapbox, considering that I pretty much neutered the map into a static map.
-Nevertheless, I love automating features and it was still cool to figure out.
+Still, I love automating features and it was still cool to figure out.
 I'm excited to develop this feature more into my posts.

 Mapbox produces gorgeous maps and has great documentation to help you show them off.